egecavusoglu/dostman/docs/ProjectPlan.md

 -   [ ] More error tolerant parsing mechanism.
 -   [ ] More error tolerant headers parsing.
 -   [ ] No body on GET's.

-### Native JS in config thoughts

-Create a new js file js with config.

-Scrape all variables using [this](https://stackoverflow.com/questions/2762075/get-all-javascript-variables)